xuawai/xuawai.github.io/_posts/2017-12-22-chapter-7--computing-scores-in-a-complete-search-system.md

 * A technique for inexact top-K retrieval in which the postings are not all ordered by a common ordering, thereby precluding a concurrent traversal.
 * Given postings lists ordered by decreasing order of `tf`:
 &emsp; 1.when traversing the postings list for a query term t, we stop after considering a prefix of the postings list – either after a fixed number of documents r have been seen, or after the value of `tf` has dropped below a threshold;
-&emsp; 2.Consider the query terms in decreasing order of idf, so that the query terms likely to contribute the most to the final scores are considered first.
+&emsp; 2.Consider the query terms in decreasing order of `idf`, so that the query terms likely to contribute the most to the final scores are considered first.

 ### 7.1.6 Cluster pruning
 * In cluster pruning, we cluster the document vectors.
 Then at query time, we consider only documents in a small number of clusters as candidates.